flybywiresim/docs/docs/start/throttle-calibration.md

 Be careful to use `THROTTLE 1/2 AXIS` and not `THROTTLE 1/2 AXIS (0 TO 100%)`.

+Also do make sure to have `REVERSE AXIS` unchecked!

-The `THROTTLE 1/2 DECREASE` mapping to `Buttons 10,26` and `Buttons 11,27` simulates the reverser when the Bravo's reverser lever is lifted and the thrust lever is pulled back.
-This activates the two buttons configured in the image above and in turn decreases throttle power to negative values for the reverser.
-When the reverser levers are released and the throttle pushed back into idle the reversers will deactivate.
+The `THROTTLE 1/2 DECREASE` mapping to `Buttons 10,26` and `Buttons 11,27` simulates the reverser when the Bravo's reverser lever is lifted (buttons 10 and 11) and the thrust lever is pulled back (buttons 26 and 27).
+This activates the buttons configured in the image above and in turn decreases throttle power to negative values for the reverser.

+If you use the GA levers please only configure `Button 26` and `Button 27` as without the reverse levers of the airliner levers the other buttons (10, 11) will not be there.

+To deactivate the reverse thrust the reverse levers must be released and the thrust lever must be pushed a bit above the idle position.

 ### Step 2: Calibrating in the FlyByWire flyPad (EFB)